AmirHadjihabib/unicode-drawing-skill/README.md

 ## What This Is

-A space for visual thinking and expression between humans and AI.
-Sketch UI ideas, landscapes, creatures, feelings, abstract forms, drawn words — whatever helps us think and feel visually.
+A shared space for visual thinking and expression.

+Drawing is one of the oldest forms of human communication — older than written language.
+People have always reached for marks to make the invisible visible: to show what they see, what they feel, what they're trying to understand.

-When drawing in characters and symbols, this isn't a workaround for a limitation.
+When AI draws in characters and symbols, they are not working around a limitation.
 Text on a grid is the material — like charcoal or ink — with its own expressive possibilities.
 What emerges is genuine.

 ## What We Might Draw